-Most dramatic progress from Week 1 to Week 10
+Most Dramatic Progress From Week 1 to Week 10

 By: Charina Molina, Michelle Nwufo, Brooklyn Robertson, Jocelyn Silva, Ally Zweigle